chrisvizes/chrisvizes.github.io/pages/about.md

 Welcome to my blog, here's a little bit about me and my background.

 ## My Current Role
 I am a Trainee Consulting Analyst for The Information Lab.
-Here, I have recieved 4 months of dedicated Tableau and Alteryx training by some of the leading members in these communities (**[Data School](https://www.thedataschool.co.uk/)**).
+Here, I have received 4 months of dedicated Tableau and Alteryx training by some of the leading members in these communities (**[Data School](https://www.thedataschool.co.uk/)**).
 Following this training I have 4 x 6 month placements in a variety of industries lined up.

 ## University
 I have a BSc in **Physics** (2:1) from the University of Bristol where I took particular interest in my computational and experimental units.